Prestige-Solution/teamspeak-web-query-bot/README.md

 ---

 # Teamspeak Permission
-- Use you serveradmin query account to has the max power and control to your server
+- Use your serveradmin query account to have the max power and control to your server
-- Or you can define a specific Bot identity [Create Bot Identity Guide](https://github.com/Prestige-Solution/ts-x-php-framework/blob/main/doc/testing-live-server.md#setup-your-bot-identity)
+- Or you can define a specific Bot identity [Create Bot Identity Guide](https://github.com/Prestige-Solution/ts-x-php-framework/blob/main/doc/testing-live-server.md#setup-your-bot-identity) but remember, there has in some situations not enough power.
+With our Logging implementation you can see what the Bot does.

 # Known Issues